 Our California criminal defense attorneys will highlight the following in this article:

-- 1. Can the DMV suspend a driver’s license for road rage?
+- 1. Can the court suspend my driver’s license for road rage?

 - 2. Can a 13210 CVC suspension be challenged?